 Jim understood that to successfully sell a line in a showroom, sales professionals need to understand the product and be comfortable with selling it.
 His ability to train and teach was unmatched.
 Jim’s passion and commitment for his industry and the organization that represents the industry earned Jim and his companies numerous honors.
 Jim was the first representative to be elected DPHA president.
 Jim was named Representative of the Year in 2005 and the agency he led, Hot2Cold, was named Representative Agency of the Year in 2006.
-Jim’s never waning passion for DPHA and the industry resulted in his appointment as DPHA executive director in late 2012 through November 2019, when he retired.
-He continues to serve on several committees with humility and distinction and remains a shining example of the qualities and track record of a DPHA Fellow.
+Jim’s never waning passion for DPHA and the industry resulted in his appointment as DPHA executive director in late 2012, and which ended when he retired in November 2019.

 Jeff Burton built the Bath and Beyond in San Francisco into one of the premier showrooms in the United States.
 Winner of numerous industry honors, including the DPHA Showroom of the Year, the Bath & Beyond is recognized one of the most visually dazzling showrooms in the nation.